StakeTree/contracts/readme.md

 The beneficiary needs to call the `withdrawToBeneficiary()` function from their beneficiary account.
 ### Refunding funders
 The funder needs to call the `refundByFunder()` function using their funding address as a parameter.
 The ether will be returned to their original funding account.
 Their isn't an option to send the ether to another address at the moment.
+### Sunsetting contract
+If the beneficiary decides to end this contract, they can sunset it calling `sunset()`.
+This puts the contract into sunset mode.
+This prevents the beneficary from withdrawing more funds through `withdrawToBeneficiary()` & also prevents people adding more funds.
+At the end of the sunset withdrawal period, the beneficiary can swipe the rest of the ether that was left in the contract.

 ## Contract Mechanism: Keeping track of funder balances
 In an ideal world when a withdrawal occurs, we loop through each funder and deduct 10%.
 However, due to the constraints of running loops on dynamic mappings on Ethereum, we have to get a bit more creative to keep track of funder amounts when withdrawals occur.